What is the cello?

 The cello’s body (that is, its soundboard) consists of a lower lid and an upper lid held together by a strap.
 In the center of the top is the bridge on which the metal or nylon strings rest.
 The bow, in turn, is made of wood with tense bristles. the Venetian Antonio Vivaldi (1678-1741); the Germans Johann Sebastian Bach (1685-1750) and Ludwig van Beethoven (1770-1827); and the Polish Frédéric Chopin (1810-1849) are some of the great composers who created works or concertos for cello.
 Among the most famous cellists we can mention Mstislav Rostropovich (1927-2007) and Yo-Yo Ma (1955).
 It is important to mention that the position of the instrument, the way of using the bow and the execution techniques have changed over the years.
 Through modifications to spears, for example, cellists were able to increase the range of the cello.

-See also What is a utensil?
+See also what is oscillating

 Related Posts